deepset-ai/haystack/docs/_src/api/api/query_classifier.md

 - `use_gpu`: Whether to use GPU (if available).
 - `task`: Specifies the type of classification.
 Possible values: 'text-classification' or 'zero-shot-classification'.
 - `labels`: If the task is 'text-classification' and an ordered list of labels is provided, the first label corresponds to output_1, the second label to output_2, and so on.
 The labels must match the model labels; only the order can differ.
-Otherwise, model labels are considered.
 If the task is 'zero-shot-classification', these are the candidate labels.
 - `batch_size`: The number of queries to be processed at a time.